 Author: Vanessa Ngan, Staff Writer, 2006.
 Updated by A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, January 2016.

 Urticarial vasculitis is a variant of cutaneous small vessel vasculitis.
-It is characterised by inflamed and reddened patches or weals on the skin that appear to resemble urticaria, but when the skin is examined closely under a microscope, a vasculitis is found (inflamed blood vessels).
+It is characterised by inflamed and reddened patches or weals on the skin that appears to resemble urticaria, but when the skin is examined closely under a microscope, a vasculitis is found (inflamed blood vessels).

 Urticarial vasculitis is generally classified as two types: